 The number of rice seed samples from each of the minority groups was closely correlated (r = 0.84; P < 0.01) with their share of the highland population recorded in 2009 (HRDI 2010).
-The minority groups included traditional rice growers (Karen, Khamu, Lua, Thai, and Shan), along with former opium growers (Hmong, Lahu, Akha, Mien, and Lisu); once their main cash crop (Kunstadter and Chapman, 1978), these groups have replaced opium with vegetables and other cash crops (Rerkasem, 2005), following strict enforcement of an opium production ban that began in the 1970s (Renard, 2001).
+The minority groups included traditional rice growers (Karen, Khamu, Lua, Thai, and Shan), along with former opium growers (Hmong, Lahu, Akha, Mien, and Lisu).
+Opium which was once the main cash crop in the highlands (Kunstadter and Chapman, 1978) has been replaced with vegetables and other cash crops (Rerkasem, 2005), following strict enforcement of the opium production ban that began in the 1970s (Renard, 2001).
 It, therefore, appears that rice is important to the highland groups for more than its economic value alone.
 The dominance of non-glutinous rice in the germplasm reflects the preferences of the highland minority groups.
 The Khamu were the only group preferring glutinous rice, sharing this preference with the majority Thai population in the lowlands of northern Thailand, northeastern Thais, and Laotians.
 However, non-glutinous rice eaters maintain glutinous germplasm for special uses, such as making deserts and ceremonial purposes; and vice versa for glutinous rice eaters, although glutinous rice is generally preferred for brewing rice wine and spirits.